RareEarthToken-gif/ret-site/README.md

 # Rare Earth Token (RET)

-Rare Earth Token (RET) is an ERC-20 digital asset conceptually referencing rare earth elements.
+Rare Earth Token (RET) is an ERC-20 digital asset built on Ethereum, conceptually referencing the strategic importance of rare earth elements in modern industry.

 RET is non-redeemable and does not represent ownership of physical assets, commodities, securities, or financial instruments.